 When cutting roses for floral decorations it is best to cut early in the morning before the sun has risen or in the evening.
 Cut stems should be immersed in water up to their necks.
 Place these in a cool shady room until you are ready to use them.
 A sloping cut should then be made just below a bud and any leaves that would be immersed should be removed.
 Arrange in water to which a flower life extender has been added.
 Do not crush the stems.

 Having a rose named for you or a friend can be expensive.
 A rose which has commercial potential would cost from £10,000.
-When it comes to naming a rose, a good commercial rose could be a financial disaster if it doesn’t have a good name.
+When it comes to naming, a good commercial rose could be a financial disaster if it doesn’t have a good name.
 A much cheaper route would be to contact a member of the Amateur Rose Breeders Association (ARBA) and buy a seedling rose which can then be propagated.
 ARBA can be contacted at the Royal National Rose Society, telephone no. 01727 850461

 Every year there seems to be masses of new roses launched.
 When a rose comes on the market it has to be something completely different or an improvement on an existing variety.
 Usually, new roses are healthier, more free flowering and generally easier to grow than their forebears.
 With these goals in mind, rose breeders set out to offer customers new varieties with these qualities, so it pays to look out for them.